Fortress-Blast/Fortress-Blast/README.md

 Known bugs (v0.3)
 -----------------

+- Player can use Blast while using Time Travel.
 - Powerups dropped by players do not disappear after a certain amount of time.
 - Using a powerup just before round start may let the player keep their used powerup.
 - Using a powerup before round start allows the effect to persist into the next round, especially Time Travel.